Python Tutorials

 f.close()

-Parsing Blog Feeds with Python
+Parsing Blog Feeds With Python

 I’m going to share an update to my original python script.
 It’s super simple and it completely automates parsing multiple blog feeds for you to autopost on Twitter.